prfiredragon/poloniexlendingbot/README.md

 gapbottom = 10
 gaptop = 200

-#Daily lend rate threshold after which we offer lends for 60 days as opposed to 2.
+#Daily lend rate threshold after which we offer lends for x days as opposed to 2.
 #If set to 0 all offers will be placed for a 2 day period (0.00003-0.05)
-sixtydaythreshold = 0.2
+xdaythreshold = 0.2
+xdays = 60

 #Minimum loan size the minimum size of offers to make, bigger values prevent the bot from loaning small available amounts but reduce loans fragmentation
 minloansize = 0.001